wgroeneveld/jefklakscodex/content/articles/features/the-best-and-worst-retro-hack-and-slash-games.md

 5. Torchlight 2
 6. Torchlight
 7. Dungeon Siege
+8. Titan Quest

 The undisputed king stays at number one - obviously.
 Second is Nox, a game I have a soft spot for.
 Next in line, Diablo 3, as I honestly think it is a good game in its own right - on the couch, with a controller in hand.
 I had more fun playing it on Switch than I did Torchlight II, and Torchlight I isn't as good as the second version.
-To me, Dungeon Siege was very boring.
+To me, Dungeon Siege was very boring - and Titan Quest was even worse.
 That leaves us with Sacred, a unique and maybe a bit of an odd game, I would put right in the middle.
 I'd rather replay Sacred with a cool class like the Seraphim than go through Torchlight II again.

 To be continued, with more H&S fun!